veandco/go-sdl2/README.md

 __Why does my program crash randomly or hang?__
 Putting `runtime.LockOSThread()` at the start of your main() usually solves the problem (see [SDL2 FAQ](https://wiki.libsdl.org/FAQDevelopment) about multi-threading).

 UPDATE: Recent update added a call queue system where you can put thread-sensitive code and have it called synchronously on the same OS thread.
-See the `render_queue` or `render_goroutines` examples to see how it works.
+See the `render_queue` or `render_goroutines` examples from https://github.com/veandco/go-sdl2-examples to see how it works.

 __Why can't SDL_mixer seem to play MP3 audio file?__
 Your installed SDL_mixer probably doesn't support MP3 file.